 This is the traveling salesman problem (TSP), an optimization problem that is quite well known.
 It was first described in 1932 by Karl Menger and has been studied extensively ever since.
 Here is the traditional convex optimization specification of the problem:

-$$\begin{aligned} \min &\sum_{i=0}^n \sum_{j\ne i,j=0}^nc_{ij}x_{ij} && \\ \mathrm{s.t.} & \\ & x_{ij} \in \{0, 1\} && i,j=0, \cdots, n \\ & \sum_{i=0,i\ne j}^n x_{ij} = 1 && j=0, \cdots, n \\ & \sum_{j=0,j\ne i}^n x_{ij} = 1 && i=0, \cdots, n \\ &u_i-u_j +nx_{ij} \le n-1 && 1 \le i \ne j \le n\end{aligned}$$
+$$\begin{aligned} \min &\sum_{i=0}^n \sum_{j\ne i,j=0}^nc_{ij}x_{ij} && \\ \mathrm{s.t.} & \\ & x_{ij} \in \{0, 1\} && i,j=0, \cdots, n \\ & \sum_{i=0,i\ne j}^n x_{ij} = 1 && j=0, \cdots, n \\ & \sum_{j=0,j\ne i}^n x_{ij} = 1 && i=0, \cdots, n \\ &u_i-u_j +nx_{ij} \le n-1 && 1 \le i \ne j \le n\end{aligned}$$As is clear from the constraints, this is an integer linear program (ILP) where:

 The problem, of course, is that brute force solution of the TSP is $\mathcal{O}$$(n!)$.
 Traditional, deterministic algorithm approaches such as branch-and-bound or branch-and-cut are still impractical for larger numbers of nodes.
 In many cases, exhaustive search for global optimality is not even particularly helpful as long as the solution found is good enough.
 We will use simulated annealing (SA) to get acceptable solutions to the TSP.